Currently Showing

 Reception: April 3, 4-7pm – SPECIAL EVENT: Celebrating the Parks of the American West with Artists Q&A Discussion

-Mountain Trails Gallery Sedona is proud to present Celebrating the Parks of the American West featuring a group of talented and award-winning artists who find our national parks and monuments one of the most inspirational places to be as they bring a painting or two from their favorite park to the group exhibition, each with a unique voice of artistic expression.
-The Special Event will feature a Q & A discussion as each artist talks about their personal experiences with painting their chosen parks.
-For the artists who are fascinated with the wonders of the Grand Canyon, this is a golden opportunity to capture its changing moods, its majestic panorama, and its sublime beauty.
-The April celebration also features artists who travel to many of the iconic parks in the West to experience each one’s inspirational views and unique history.
-From the Saguaro National Park, to the Vermilion Cliffs, Monument Valley, Petrified Forest, Zion, Yellowstone, and more, these artists bring their captivating visuals of what makes our parks so breathtakingly restorative and sometimes mysterious.
+Mountain Trails Gallery Sedona is proud to present Celebrating the Parks of the American West featuring award-winning artists who find our national parks and monuments some of the most inspirational places to be as they bring a unique voice of artistic expression from their favorite parks to the group exhibition.
+The Special Event features a Q & A discussion as each artist talks about their experiences with the inspirational views and unique history of their chosen parks.
+From the Grand Canyon to the Saguaro National Park, the Vermilion Cliffs, Monument Valley, Petrified Forest, Zion, Yellowstone, and more, these artists offer their captivating visuals of what makes our parks so breathtakingly beautiful, restorative and sometimes mysterious.
 All are invited to participate in the discussion.

 MAY 2026